-Concurrent with the execution of the Temporary License, we entered into the New Lease which begins on or about November 1, 2022 for a period of sixty-six (66) months, with a five-year renewal option.
+Concurrent with the execution of the Temporary License, we entered into the New Lease which will begin in November 2022 for a period of sixty-six (66) months, with a five-year renewal option.
 The office space subject to the New Lease is also located in Laguna Hills, California.
 The New Lease provides for the abatement of the base rent for the second full calendar month through the seventh full calendar month of the lease term.
 The initial annual base rent is \$204,399 and increases three percent (3%) each year on the anniversary date of the commencement of the New Lease.

 The LH Lease is classified as an operating lease.
 An ROU asset represents the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 The LH Lease did not provide an explicit rate of interest; therefore we used an estimated incremental borrowing rate of 5% based on a fully collateralized and fully amortizing loan with a maturity date of the same length as the lease that is based on information available at the commencement date in determining the present value of lease payments.
-At inception, we recorded an ROU asset and lease liabilities.
+At inception, we recorded an ROU asset and lease liability of approximately \$888,000.
+As a result, the Company had non-cash activity of \$888,000 for the ROU asset obtained in exchange for new operating lease liabilities.
 The LH Lease does not contain material residual value guarantees or material restrictive covenants.

-Supplemental balance sheet information related to the LH Lease as of June 30, 2022 is as follows:
+Supplemental balance sheet information related to the LH Lease as of September 30, 2022 is as follows: